fernandofsilva/Reacher/report/report.md

-# Banana Collector using a Deep Q-Learning
+# Reacher using a DDPG

 ## Introduction